-Adam English enters his second season as the Vice President and General Manager for the Gwinnett Stripers in 2020.
+Adam English enters his third year as the Vice President and General Manager for the Gwinnett Stripers in 2021.
 He was named to the position in November of 2018.
-This year will be his 16th in professional baseball.
+This year will be his 17th in professional baseball.

 English joined the Stripers following six seasons leading the ticket sales department for the Sacramento River Cats (Triple-A, San Francisco Giants).
 Hired as Sacramento's Director of Ticket Sales in 2013, he advanced to Senior Director of Ticket Sales and Service in 2015 and spent the last two seasons as the Vice President of Ticket Sales and Service.